KivalEvan/BeatSaber-EditorEnhanced/README.md

 ## Known Issue

+* Drag rotation gizmo does not work as intended
-* UI do not have audio feedback
+* Certain UI does not have audio feedback